-EXAMPLE: A company is purchasing a new computer for internal use.
-They need to trust the system to be invulnerable to attack over the Internet.
-One of their (English) specifications would read "The system cannot be attacked over the Internet."
+EXAMPLE: A company is purchasing a new computer.
+They need to trust the system cannot be successfully compromised from the Internet.
+One of their (English) specifications would read "The system cannot be successfully compromised by an attack over the Internet."